It’s no Comedians in Cars getting Coffee, but here’s my draft script for Seating while Eating at Meetings. Let’s start with…

 The Fable of the Communal Table

-Until relatively recently, most public dining occurred communally because only rich could afford private dining rooms and there were far more poor folks around.
+Until relatively recently, most public dining occurred communally because only the rich could afford private dining rooms and there were far more poor folks around.
 Then we got hoity-toity and invented restaurants and conferences.

 About ten years ago, communal tables started creeping back into restaurants.
 Some argued that this trend met a desire to return to a dining environment with greater “community”.
 The more cynical noted that establishments could now cram more people in the same space by seating them at long rectangular tables next to strangers.